 open or the non-pure operations of

-pathlib.Path like you normally would because this can break caching.
+pathlib.Path like you normally might: this can break caching.
 Instead, Pants has several mechanisms to work with the file system in a safe and concurrent way.

 Missing certain file operations?

 The core building block is a

 Digest, which is a lightweight reference to a set of files known about by the engine.

 Digestis only a reference; the files are stored in the engine's persistent content-addressable storage (CAS).

 - The files do not need to actually exist on disk.

 - Every file uses a relative path.
 This allows the

 Digestto be passed around in different environments safely, such as running in a temporary directory locally or running through remote execution.